Skip to content

 Pharmacies in Spain: A Tourist's Guide

-4 May 2026by OnCall Medical Team4 min read
+4 May 2026by OnCall Medical Team6 min read

 Spanish pharmacy hours, what you can buy without a prescription, where to find a 24-hour pharmacy, and how the famous 'farmacia de guardia' rotation works.

-The international green cross is the universal sign.
-In Spain, it's typically illuminated when the pharmacy is open.
-The word "Farmacia" appears on the sign.
-They're independent shops (no Boots-style chains here), but they all stock similar items and carry standardised prices on prescription medicine.
+The international green cross is the universal sign for a Spanish pharmacy — typically illuminated when open, with the word "Farmacia" on the sign.
+They're independent shops, not Boots-style chains, but all stock similar items and carry standardised prices on prescription medicine.

 Pharmacy density is high in Spain — even small Ibiza villages have one, and tourist hubs like Playa d'en Bossa, Magaluf, Marbella centro and Benidorm have one every few blocks.